 Natural disasters are events that are outside of human control, caused by forces of nature.
 Natural disasters strike all over the world, and result in harm to people and to property.
 Often weather related, natural disasters can include floods, droughts, earthquakes, fires, tsunamis, tornadoes, and hurricanes.
 Natural disasters affect people all over the world.
 Though humans cannot prevent these disasters, we can support those affected through prayer and our collective actions of giving and service.
 In this article, explore ideas and printable resources to help those recovering from natural disasters.

-Natural disasters pose danger to humans and can have immediate physical effects, threatening harm to people and to property when they strike.
-However, the effects of natural disasters can extend far beyond the event itself.
+The effects of natural disasters can extend far beyond the event itself.
 They impact health with threats of contamination and disease.
 And they have emotional and psychological effects, causing stress, anxiety, grief, and fear.
-Communities can be devastated by the loss of neighborhoods as people move to other parts of the city, state, or country in order to rebuild.
-Natural disasters can particularly impact children.

 In response to natural disasters, individuals, families, and parishes can pray for the victims.
 Download a Prayer for Those Recovering from Natural Disasters to ask God to bring comfort and relief to those in the midst of desolation, and to inspire in those unaffected by disaster both mindfulness and generosity.
 We also pray for the helpers and first responders who risk and sacrifice to serve those in need.